Release-Candidate/HaskellTemplate/docs/contributing.md

 !!!
 Warning
     The GitHub workflow files are not included in the Stack template, because they use Moustache fields themselves and get mangled by `stack new`.
 To use them, you have to download them from [GitHub](https://github.com/Release-Candidate/HaskellTemplate/tree/main/.github/workflows).

-- `https://github.com/Release-Candidate/HaskellTemplate/releases/latest``.
+- `./.github/../../.github/workflows/create_packages.yml`.
 This workflow runs on all 3 GitHub OSes, Linux, Mac OS X and Windows, it is started after tagging the source with a release tag of the form `v.?.?.?` or manually creating a release using GitHubs web-frontend.
+Build the executable(s) on all 3 OSes and appends them to the GitHub release.
 - `./.github/workflows/linux_test.yml` - Run tests and coverage tests on Linux in 2 jobs, upload the coverage results to Codecov.
 - `./.github/workflows/osx_test.yml` - Run tests and coverage tests on Mac OS X in 2 jobs, upload the coverage results to Codecov.
 - `./.github/workflows/windows_test.yml` - Run tests and coverage tests on Windows in 2 jobs, upload the coverage results to Codecov.